Just try it: how to get children to try new foods

 "Elia is so picky.
 I have to serve everything on separate plates so nothing is touching."

-These are all sentiments, or variations of, spoken by exasperated parents of finicky eaters each day in all parts of the country.
-And the well-meaning advice often passed along is typically less than helpful:
+These are all sentiments, or variations of, spoken by exasperated parents of young eaters each day in all parts of the country.
+And some well-meaning advice often passed along is typically less than helpful:

 "In my day, there wasn’t enough food to be picky.
 If you didn’t like what was served, more for the rest of us."